-Investors use various metrics to value companies, but in terms of market capitalization — which is one of the most popular –, Carvana has absolutely exploded.
-With its market capitalization recently topping $31 billion, Carvana has seen a tremendous jump in its market valuation.
-Yet, investors could still buy into the company for under $200 per share as of early November.
+Investors use various metrics to value companies, but in terms of market capitalization — which is one of the most popular — Carvana has absolutely exploded.
+With a market capitalization topping $24 billion, Carvana has seen a tremendous jump in its market valuation.

 Carvana’s purpose is to change the way people buy and sell cars by taking the process online and making it easier.
 Thanks to companies like Carvana, the idea of making a large purchase like a car online — once considered unfathomable — has been normalized.

-Coupled with the boom in demand for used cars, Carvana has seen a spectacular rise in its stock price in 2020.
+Coupled with the boom in demand for used cars, Carvana has seen a spectacular rise in its stock price since early 2020.

 To see how much the company is worth, take a look at this snapshot of the current state of Carvana, along with a discussion of its history, value and future outlook.

 |Founders||Ernie Garcia III, Ben Huston, Ryan Keeton|

 Carvana shares dropped from about $110 in February 2020 to $29.35 on March 16, 2020, as the pandemic all but shut down the economy, but it’s been on a mostly upward tear ever since, albeit not without some volatility along the way.
 From a 52-week low of $219.40, Carvana’s share price reached over $376 during the same period.
 As of Nov.
 17, the company’s value had climbed to over $24 billion.
 But what does it mean to say a company “is valued” at over $24 billion?
 Market pundits use market capitalization to determine how much a company is worth.